 We do not engage in the act of reconciliation alone.
+Pope Francis writes, "the priest represents not only God but also the whole community," who listens and is reconciled, and who accompanies the one who sinned on the path to conversion and growth (General Audience, Feb.
+19, 2014).
 While the priest is the minister of the Sacrament of Penance, the whole Church community participates in the work of reconciliation (Ordo Paenitentiae).
 When we gather each Sunday, we call to mind our sins and intercede for one another.
 We hear the Word of God, which challenges us to reflect gospel values in our lives and relationships.
 As the Body of Christ, we also challenge one another to live lives of holiness, justice, and love.
 The Church is an instrument of conversion, calling all its members to love and reconciliation with God and neighbor.